vk-09/helloworld/README.md

 # helloworld
 Hey,
-My name is Vamsi Krishna dna I'm trying to explore github.
+My name is Vamsi Krishna and I'm trying to explore github.